benbrandt/text-splitter/README.md

 # text-splitter

-Large language models (LLMs) have lots of amazing use cases.
-But often they have a limited context size that is smaller than larger documents.
+Large language models (LLMs) can be used for many tasks, but often have a limited context size that can be smaller than documents you might want to use.
 To use documents of larger length, you often have to split your text into chunks to fit within this context size.

-This crate attempts to maximize chunk size, while still preserving semantic units wherever possible.
+This crate provides methods for splitting longer pieces of text into smaller chunks, aiming to maximize a desired chunk size, but still splitting at semantically sensible boundaries whenever possible.

 ## Get Started